annadolan/quantified-self/README.md

 We built this project in module 4 of the backend engineering program at Turing School of Software and Design.
 Our learning goals were to to understand the basics of DOM traversal, event handling, and state management in Javascript and jQuery, to use Pivotal tracker to manage a project with multiple developers, and to use a production git workflow.

+Our test suite for this project uses Selenium WebdriverJS.

 [Original Assignment](http://backend.turing.io/module4/projects/quantified-self)

 ## Deploy